We will now examine the Selection facet API more closely, and explain how callbacks are installed that assist in implementing the facet operations.

 I'm a big fan of using MobX for making the UI respond to changes in the UI state.
 However, I didn't want a

 tight coupling between Skandha and MobX.
-Therefore, there is a separate library called skandha-mobx
+Therefore, there is a separate library called skandha-mobx that makes a Skandha

 container observable with MobX.
-It offers a registerCtr
+It offers a registerCtr function that applies observable to all

-facet data fields, and computed
+facet data fields, and computed to all facet operations.

 import { registerCtr } from 'skandha-mobx';